-Simultaneously with the execution of the Purchase Agreement among the Company and the Sellers (as defined in such agreement) (the "Purchase Agreement") and completion of the acquisition, the Company, FTT Inc., FTT Core and the Sellers entered into an exchange agreement (the "Exchange Agreement") pursuant to which, among other things, (i) FTT Core was converted into a Delaware corporation, (ii) beginning in January 2024, the Holders (as defined in the Exchange Agreement) will have an annual right (the "Put Right") to sell all of the minority interests in FTT Inc. and FTT Core (the "Minority Interests") to the Company at a purchase price based on an assumed enterprise value of 12 times the trailing 12 months EBITDA of FTT Inc., FTT Core and each of their respective subsidiaries (the "Acquired Companies"), subject to adjustment as set forth in the Exchange Agreement (the "Minority Interest Purchase Price") (provided, however, that following certain events, including a change of control, the Put Right will be accelerated and the Minority Interest Purchase Price will be increased to 14 times the trailing 12 months EBITDA of the Acquired Companies), and (iii) beginning in January 2025, the Company will have an annual right to purchase all of the Minority Interests from the Holders at the Minority Interest Purchase Price.
+Simultaneously with the execution of the Purchase Agreement among the Company and the Sellers (as defined in such agreement) (the "Purchase Agreement") and completion of the acquisition, the Company, FTT Inc., FTT Core and the Sellers entered into an exchange agreement (the "Exchange Agreement") pursuant to which, among other things, (i) FTT Core was converted into a Delaware corporation, (ii) beginning in January 2024, the Holders (as defined in the Exchange Agreement) will have an annual right (the "Put Right") to sell all of the minority interests in FTT Inc. and FTT Core (the "Minority Interests") to the Company at a purchase price based on a specified multiple of the trailing 12 months EBITDA of FTT Inc., FTT Core and each of their respective subsidiaries (the "Acquired Companies"), subject to adjustment as set forth in the Exchange Agreement (the "Minority Interest Purchase Price") (provided, however, that following certain events, including a change of control, the Put Right will be accelerated and the Minority Interest Purchase Price will be a specified increased multiple of the trailing 12 months EBITDA of the Acquired Companies), and (iii) beginning in January 2025, the Company will have an annual right to purchase all of the Minority Interests from the Holders at the Minority Interest Purchase Price.

 The transaction has been accounted for using the acquisition method of accounting, which requires, among other things, that the assets acquired, the liabilities assumed, and the noncontrolling interest be recognized at their fair values as of the acquisition date.
 The fair value measurements are based primarily on significant inputs not observable in the marketplace and thus represent Level 3 measurements.
-The following table summarizes the provisional allocation of the purchase price over the estimated fair values of the major assets acquired, liabilities assumed, and noncontrolling interest (in millions):
+The following table summarizes the allocation of the purchase price over the estimated fair values of the major assets acquired, liabilities assumed, and noncontrolling interest (in millions):

-Accounts receivable \$ 7.3
+Accounts receivable \$ 8.1

 Unbilled receivables 4.9

-Inventoried costs 11.7
+Inventoried costs 7.8

-Other current assets 1.3
+Other current assets 2.1

-Property and equipment 9.7
+Property and equipment 5.7

-Intangible assets 19.8
+Intangible assets 30.8

-Goodwill 29.3
+Goodwill 23.0

-Total identifiable net assets acquired 84.0
+Total identifiable net assets acquired 82.4

-Total identifiable net liabilities assumed (9.0)
+Total identifiable net liabilities assumed (7.5)

-Net assets before noncontrolling interest 75.0
+Net assets before noncontrolling interest - 74.9

-Noncontrolling interest (15.0)
+Noncontrolling interest (14.9)

 Net assets acquired, excluding cash \$ 60.0

-As of February 27, 2019, net liabilities include \$7.7 million of current liabilities and \$1.3 million of long-term liabilities.
+As of February 27, 2019, net liabilities included \$7.5 million of current liabilities.
 There was no contingent purchase consideration associated with the acquisition of an 80.1% majority interest in FTT.
-The amounts above represent the provisional fair value estimates as of March 31, 2019 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period and finalizes its fair value estimates.
-If an adjustment to the provisional amounts recognized is subsequently identified during the measurement period, the Company will recognize the adjustment in the reporting period in which the adjustment amount is determined, including recording cumulative catch-up changes to depreciation, amortization, or other income statement effects recognized in completing the initial accounting.
-The provisional identifiable intangible asset estimates include customer relationships of \$11.2 million with a useful life of 10 years, in-process research and development of \$6.0 million that will commence amortization at the completion of the development project, backlog of \$2.2 million with a useful life of 2 years, and trade name of \$0.4 million with a useful life of 1 year.
-Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill.
-The Company also established a deferred tax liability of \$4.4 million for the increase in the financial statement basis of the acquired assets of FTT and a corresponding increase in goodwill.
-The goodwill.
+The identifiable intangible assets include customer relationships of \$19.7 million with a useful life of 13 years, in-process research and development of \$8.5 million that will commence amortization at the completion of the development project, backlog of \$2.1 million with a useful life of two years, and trade name of \$0.5 million with a useful life of two years.
+The Company also established a deferred tax liability of \$7.0 million for the increase in the financial statement basis of the acquired assets of FTT and a corresponding increase in goodwill.
 The goodwill recorded in this transaction is not expected to be tax-deductible.

-The amounts of revenue and operating income of FTT included in the Company's condensed consolidated statement of operations for the three months ended June 30, 2019 are \$17.2 million and \$1.6 million, respectively.
-The amounts of revenue and operating income of FTT included in the Company's condensed consolidated statement of operations for the six months ended June 30, 2019 are \$21.4 million and \$1.7 million, respectively.
-Included in the merger and acquisition expenses, for the three and six months ended June 30, 2019 are transaction expenses of \$0.1 million and \$1.3 million, respectively, related to the acquisition of FTT.
+The amounts of revenue and operating income of FTT included in the Company's condensed consolidated statement of operations for the three months ended March 31, 2019 were \$4.2 million and \$0.1 million, respectively.
+Included in the merger and acquisition expenses for the three months ended March 31, 2019 were transaction expenses of \$1.2 million related to the acquisition of FTT.